 A new route

 Thanks to the intensive cooperation between museologist Paul Vandebotermet and historian Patrick Nefors, a new route has been mapped out.
-This route guides visitors both chronologically (from 1940 to 1944) and thematically: each dormitory now has its own theme: the head of the hall, a day in Breendonk, hunger, Bettenbau, postmen, brotherhood in the hall, Valère Devos, executions, the Revier = the infirmary.
+This route guides visitors both chronologically (from 1940 to 1944) and thematically: each dormitory now has its own theme: the room eldest, a day in Breendonk, hunger, Bettenbau, postmen, brotherhood in the hall, Valère Devos, executions, the Revier = the infirmary.
 All the rooms are now open and equipped with pictures (about 7000 and 3 large screens of 25 m²).
 At the end of the tour, three rooms replace the outdated museum.
-They give an in-depth insight into the following themes: “a gallery of portraits of 20 fortress prisoners”, “Breendonk, a link in the universe of the Nazi camps” and “liberated Breendonk”.
+They give an in-depth insight into the following themes: “a gallery of portraits of 20 prisoners of the fortress”, “Breendonk, a link in the universe of the Nazi camps” and “liberated Breendonk”.

 A sober museology has been chosen that fully respects the tragedy of the site.
 The visit is discreetly supported by modern audiovisual means, but they are not too obvious or visible, otherwise the atmosphere of the site would be compromised.

 The decision in principle is also made to use audio guides instead of an overly heavy and complicated system of signs.

 On 6 May 2003 His Majesty King Albert II honoured the Memorial with his presence in order to personally inaugurate the new visiting track in the company of the Minister of Defence, André Flahaut, the Minister-President of the Flemish Community, Patrick Dewael, the Governor of the Province of Antwerp, Camille Paulus, and the Mayor of Willebroek, Mrs Elsie Dewachter.